-Rim lighting can be done with a single light or with two lights, depending on how much of the model’s contour you want to highlight.
+You can create rim lighting with a single light or with two lights.
+It depends on how much of the model’s contour you want to highlight.

-To have a nice, thin, rim light highlighting only the contour of your model’s figure, mind your flash power: too much of it and the light will spill over the contour and light his or her anterior side (the front).
+To have a nice, thin, rim light highlighting only the contour of your model’s figure, mind your flash power.
+Too much and the light will spill over the contour and light their anterior side (the front).

 Balancing Flash and Ambient Light

-When doing flash photography in studio we tend to suppress ambient light so that it will not affect our portrait lighting setup.
+When doing flash photography in the studio, we tend to suppress ambient light.
+This is so it does not affect our portrait lighting setup.

-Sometimes though, you may want to combine flash and ambient light in staging your portrait.
+Sometimes though, you may want to combine flash and ambient light.

-To successfully mix these two kind of lights, you have first to meter for the ambient light with the chosen combination of aperture, ISO and shutter speed, and then match that reading with your flash.
+First meter for the ambient light with aperture, ISO and shutter speed.
+Then match that reading with your flash.

-A flash meter, such the Sekonic L-308s is a welcome accessory when working with flash lights, but even more so when you are mixing them with ambient light.
+A flash meter, such as the Sekonic L-308s is a welcome accessory when working with flashlights.
+Even more so when you are mixing them with ambient light.

 Never trust a dad if biscuits are around.
 For this environmental portrait I used the butterfly lighting setup.